Mariusz Pawełek

-Mariusz Pawełek (born 17 March 1981) is a Polish footballer.
-A goalkeeper throughout most of his professional career, he now plays as a forward for Silesia Lubomia, where he also serves as chairman.
-He has previously served as a goalkeeping coach for his former club GKS Jastrzębie.
+Mariusz Pawełek (born 17 March 1981) is a Polish professional footballer and football executive.
+A goalkeeper throughout most of his career, he most recently played as a forward for Silesia Lubomia, where he serves as chairman.
+He is also the sporting director of IV liga Silesia club Unia Turza Śląska.

 Club career

 On 26 September 2017 Pawełek was signed to Jagiellonia Białystok for the rest of the season to fill in for injured Damian Węglarz.
 In 2021, he ended his professional football career.
 On 10 March 2022, he rejoined his childhood club Silesia Lubomia, playing in the Polish sixth division.

 Coaching career

 Pawełek was appointed goalkeeping coach of GKS Jastrzębie on 23 December 2021.
 On 14 October 2024, Pawełek amicably parted ways with GKS in order to focus on other projects.